maksr13/cypress-api-circleci/README.md

 :file_folder: `helpers/api/ApiHeadersResponses.js` file - class that contains headers that we expect to see in the response after making corresponding requests

-:file_folder: `.circleci` folder contains config file that allows us the ability to run tests on CricleCi
+:file_folder: `.circleci`  - folder that contains config file that allows us the ability to run tests on CricleCi

 📝 Reporter
     - We use `cypress-mochawesome-reporter`.
 [Read more](https://www.npmjs.com/package/cypress-mochawesome-reporter).
 Example of report: